DDMateus/100DaysofDevOps/README.md

 ### Explore the Challenges

-Navigate to the [100 Days of DevOps GitHub repository](https://github.com/100daysofdevops/100daysofdevops) to discover the full list of challenges.
-Each challenge is designed to be completed within a single day and comes with detailed instructions, resources, and examples to guide you through the process.
+<p align="justify">Navigate to the [100 Days of DevOps GitHub repository](https://github.com/100daysofdevops/100daysofdevops) to discover the full list of challenges.
+Each challenge is designed to be completed within a single day and comes with detailed instructions, resources, and examples to guide you through the process.</p>